bilgebas/bilgebas/README.md

 - 👋 Hi, I’m @bilgebas
+- I am a student in Istanbul Commerce University.
+My department is Computer Engineering.
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java and C programming
+- 🌱 I’m currently learning Java, Python, HTML and C programming
 - 📫 You can reach me in bilgebassss@gmail.com
--  I am a student in Istanbul Commerce University.
-My department is Computer Engineering.

 <!---
 bilgebas/bilgebas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.